 4. The toddler bed is poorly made

 Maybe you just converted your child’s crib into a toddler bed and found that the “bed” version isn’t nearly as good as when it was a crib.
-It doesn’t come with a railing.
+It doesn’t come with a guardrail.
 It’s rickety.
-And all the years spent as a crib left the headboard scraped and the mattress board cracked.
+And all the years spent as a crib left the headboard scraped and the mattress frame cracked.

 As hard as it may be to switch her again into a new twin bed, the toddler bed just isn’t cutting it anymore.